Are you wondering how to make new friends and how those relationships will improve your life?

 Show your passions

-Having had the opportunity to travel I have enjoyed going to sports events in a multitude of cities.
+Having had the opportunity to travel, I have enjoyed going to sports events in many cities.

 Total strangers gave me a high five.

-This is true when you visit museums and concerts and in a whole host of activities.
+This is true when you visit museums, concerts, and a whole host of activities.

-Suddenly when you are there you are surrounded by people of like passions.
+Suddenly, you are surrounded by people of like passions when you are there.

-That one thing in common can be a source for great relationships.
+That one thing in common can be a source of great relationships.